halilozel1903/DovizApp/README.md

-# Döviz App
+# Currency App

-Döviz değerlerinin çekildiği bir uygulamadır.
+It is an application where foreign currency values are withdrawn.